cloudcover/Touchpoint/README.md

 # Touchpoint

 ## Disclaimer
 This software is abandonware.
 It is provided as-is, with some machine-specific paths and deprecated patching techniques preserved.
 It may recieve an overhaul some day (perhaps an update with proper serialization in Reaktor 6!), but the original Reaktor Ensemble and [Lemur](https://liine.net/en/products/lemur/) layout have been provided in their alpha state.
+Submitting issues would certainly be a good way to thaw the project!

 Please note, this is not a MIDI-friendly device.
 It won't do anything unless you've got Lemur or a similar OSC interface going.